There are many reasons why an investment in a start-up or high growth company will not be successful.

 Individuals have very different perspectives to risk.
 And risk shows up in a variety of ways.
 There needs to be acknowledgement of the risk profile of each owner and of each director.

 Also there needs to be a risk profile for the company which is agreed by all the investors.
 It is likely to be different from the risk profile of any one individual.
 It is one of the greatest hidden disrupters of strategic proposals.
-Without it there will be a great deal of energy wasted on inappropriate strategies and will have a profound impact on the energy in the boardroom.
+Without it there will be a great deal of energy wasted on inappropriate strategies and it will have a profound impact on the energy in the boardroom.

 Nick has also been witness to the destruction of at least one company due to risk profile mismanagement.

-2 Additional Areas to Agree with Investors
+2 Additional Principles to Agree with Investors

 Capability of the Organisation to Deliver